Muhammad-Usman17/react-d3/README.md

 ## Contributing

 We welcome your contribution!
-Fork the repo, make some changes, submit a pull-request!
-Our [contributing](contributing.md) doc has some details.
+Fork the repo, make some changes, submit a pull-request!.

 ## License

-MIT
+none